I'm a parrot expert who has owned both a macaw and an African grey. I'm happy to share what I've learned with aspiring

 - Your reward treat should be easy to eat.
 If your reward treat is a huge walnut, the time you must wait for your feathery friend to break it and eat is wasted.
 Use something that does not have to be cracked and is easily broken into small pieces.

 - Make eye contact.
 Seems silly, but it works.
 This doesn't mean have a staring contest, but your bird will try harder to impress you by doing the trick if he or she sees your eyes.

 - Train on a perch or table in a room with no windows and, if possible, very few decorations on the wall.
 Basically, keep the distractions down to a minimum.
-Don't blast music and turn the TV off.
+Don't blast music.
+Turn the TV off.
 If you don't have a windowless room, at least roll the shades down on the windows.
 The training will happen more easily if your bird is 100% focused on you.

 - Give praise for effort, and praise + treat for success.
 Training guides say to hold your tongue when the macaw doesn't do the trick.
 I disagree.
 In my experience, giving a little "atta boy!" is a well-needed pick-me-up.
 Remember to really make a huge deal when your feathery friend finally does the trick; make it well-known he or she did it!